dice-project/DICE-Deployment-Cloudify/README.md

   * `types` folder contains all type definitions the can be used in blueprints
   * `scripts` folder contains helpers that execute various tasks at deployment

-## Usage (TODO)

-Describe proper way of using DICE types in blueprints.